-Physiotherapy programmes are delivered to our residents, free of charge, by our support staff in consultation with an NHS physiotherapist.
+Physiotherapy programmes are delivered to our residents by our support staff in consultation with an NHS physiotherapist.
 Residents are able to arrange private physiotherapy consultations at an additional cost.

 Chiropody

 A private chiropodist visits our homes at Deal on a regular basis and is available to residents at an additional cost to the normal fees.